Understanding Caller’s Rights and Owner’s Rights Stored Procedures¶

 Owner’s Rights Stored Procedures¶

 Owner’s rights stored procedures adhere to the following rules within a session:

 Run with the privileges of the owner, not the privileges of the caller.

 Use the database and schema that the stored procedure is created in, not the database and schema that the caller is currently using.

 Cannot view, set, or unset the caller’s session variables.

-Can read only specific session parameters (listed here), and cannot set or unset any of the caller’s session parameters.
+Cannot set or unset any of the caller’s session parameters.

 Cannot query INFORMATION_SCHEMA table functions, such as